 Texas Trust Home Loans overview

-- Rate-and-term refinancing
+- Rate-and-term and cash-out refinancing

-- Home equity loans
+- Home equity loan

 Minimum borrower requirements

 You’ll need a minimum credit score of 620 to qualify for a mortgage through Texas Trust Home Loans and a debt-to-income (DTI) ratio of no higher than 50 percent.
 The lender typically does not consider alternative credit data, such as your rent payment history, in underwriting.

 With Texas Trust Home Loans, you can refinance your current mortgage, take cash out (maximum loan-to-value, or LTV, ratio of 80 percent) or consolidate other debts.
 You can use the lender’s rate tool to compare different options with closing costs and lender credits.